Christian Ilić

-Christian Ilić (born 22 July 1996) is an Austrian professional footballer of Croatian descent who last plays as a midfielder for Cypriot club Doxa Katokopias.
+Christian Ilić (born 22 July 1996) is a Croatian professional footballer who plays as a midfielder for Indonesian Super League club Bhayangkara Presisi.

 Club career

 Ilić made his Austrian Football First League debut for TSV Hartberg on 12 September 2014 in a game against SKN St. Pölten.

 Ilić signed a one-year contract with Motherwell on 12 July 2019.
 On 31 May 2020, Motherwell confirmed that Ilić was leaving the club at the end of his contract.

 On 21 August 2020, Ilić signed a two-year contract with Bulgarian club Lokomotiv Plovdiv.

+In July 2024, he returned to Bulgaria, signing a contract with newly promoted First League club Spartak Varna.